Conflux-Chain/web3pay-contract/docs/TokenRouter.md

 ### `depositNativeValue(address swap, uint256 amountOut, address[] path, address toApp, uint256 deadline)` (public)

 Deposit native value, that is CFX on conflux chain.
-When depositing from Conflux Core space, the value sent must equal to amount needed by the swapping, otherwise the transaction will fail, because left value can not be send back.
+When depositing from Conflux Core space, the value sent should equal to amount needed by the swapping, otherwise left value will stay at the mapped account in eSpace, and can be withdraw through CrossSpaceCall.

 Parameters:
 - swap: Swapping contract address